 When it comes to a construction project, nothing happens overnight.
 There are a lot of moving parts, and every job requires meticulous planning and oversight.
-But rather than deal with the project as one big undertaking, it’s more manageable to break it down into segments or construction phases, and this guide will explain them all.
+But rather than deal with the project as one big undertaking, it’s more manageable to break it down into segments or construction phases.

 The 6 stages of construction

 Projects can’t just happen at once.
 They need planning, orchestration, and a lot of knowledgeable people to make them happen.
 For that reason, projects are broken up into construction phases, each with different types of contractors and risks involved.
 The following are six construction phases that most sites go through, from drawings to completion.

 The pre-construction phase is the point where someone takes an idea and puts it into motion.
 This stage involves planning, surveying, engineering, design development, permits, and more.
 It serves as the roadmap the rest of the project will follow.

 The pre-construction phase involves a number of parties, which may include: